Speed Test - Auditory

 Deliberate practice

 Like visual reaction time, audio RT improves with repeated testing.
 10 minutes daily for 3 weeks can trim 15–25ms.
-Compare your choice reaction time to understand your decision-speed overhead.
+For a motor-targeting challenge that blends speed with precision, try the aim trainer, or compare your choice reaction time to gauge your decision-speed overhead.